Covariance-aware Feature Alignment with Pre-computed Source Statistics for Test-time Adaptation to Multiple Image Corruptions: Covariance-aware Feature Alignment

 \section{Covariance-aware Feature Alignment}

-\inputfig{0.7}{fig/overview.pdf}{Overview of CAFe.}{fig:cafe_overview} \figref{fig:cafe_overview} illustrates an overview of CAFe.
-CAFe is designed to make the target feature distribution close to the source one on the basis of the insights on UDA in \secref{sec:related_work}.
-CAFe is divided into two steps: \\ {\bf (Step1) Pre-compute Statistics}: First, we compute the statistics (mean and covariance) of the feature representations of the source dataset $\mathcal{S}$ in the training environment with a model $f_\theta$ pre-trained on $\mathcal{S}$ (\secref{ssec:precomputing_source_stats}). $f_\theta$ can be pre-trained with arbitrary training methods or regularization techniques. \\ {\bf (Step2) TTA}: We fine-tune $f_\theta$ to minimize the {\it feature alignment loss} on an unlabeled target dataset $\mathcal{T}$ without accessing $\mathcal{S}$.
-Using the source statistics computed in the previous step, feature alignment loss closes the distribution gap between the source and target domains, and the infomax loss encourages the feature representations to keep clusters that are hard to capture with the feature alignment loss (\secref{ssec:feature_alignment}).
-However, if we compute the feature alignment loss naively, it will diverge because the covariance matrix of the target mini-batch becomes degenerate.
-Thus, we introduce {\it feature grouping} to avoid the degenerate matrix and extract important correlations between the dimensions of the feature representations (\secref{ssec:feature_grouping}).
+\inputfig{1}{fig/overview.pdf}{Overview of CAFe.}{fig:cafe_overview} \figref{fig:cafe_overview} illustrates an overview of CAFe.
+CAFe is designed to make the target feature distribution close to the source one on the basis of the insights on UDA in \secref{ssec:unsupervised_domain_adaptation}.
+We fine-tune $f_\theta$ to minimize the \emph{feature alignment loss} on an unlabeled target dataset $\mathcal{T}$ without accessing $\mathcal{S}$.
+Using the pre-computed source statistics, feature alignment loss closes the distribution gap between the source and target domains, and the infomax loss encourages the feature representations to keep clusters that are hard to capture with the feature alignment loss (\secref{ssec:test-time_adaptation}).
+However, if we compute the feature alignment loss naively, it will diverge because the covariance matrix of the target mini-batch degenerates.
+Thus, we introduce \emph{feature grouping} to avoid the degenerate matrix and extract important correlations between the dimensions of the feature representations (\secref{ssec:feature_grouping}).